restot/opencloud-desktop/audit-claude.md

 - Preserve conflicted versions in separate files
 - Test conflict scenarios thoroughly

+**Verification**: ✅ VERIFIED by Haiku - Confirmed in FileProviderItem.swift:134.
+The code generates random UUIDs when ETags are empty (`metadata.etag.isEmpty ?
+UUID().uuidString : metadata.etag`), which breaks version tracking and conflict detection.
+This is a real data loss risk in concurrent modification scenarios.

+verified by glm

 ---

 ### 8. HIGH: Insecure Temporary File Handling